 One commenter suggests that the AD's were developed in response to a suspected contributing factor of an accident involving an airplane type unrelated to the airplanes specified in the proposal.
 The commenter states that these proposals do not justify that an unsafe condition exists or could develop in a product of the same type design.
-Therefore, the commenter asserts that the proposal does not meet the criteria for the issuance of an AD as specified 14 CFR part 39 (Airworthiness Directives) of the Federal Aviation
+Therefore, the commenter asserts that the proposal does not meet the criteria for the issuance of an AD as specified in the Federal Aviation Regulations (14 CFR part 39).